Bartle Scout Camp Information

 one serving bowl and all liquids are put

 separated.
 The K.P. will then dispose of

 dishes to the washing area in the order

 10. Once the

-is cleared, the K.P. will wash the
+table is cleared, the K.P. will wash the

 tabletop using a prepared solution.
 The

-and the sweepings are
+and the sweepings are placed in trashcans

 11. When each